michaelnisi/troubled/data/posts/2014/serving-static-files-in-lan.md

     sudo st -p 80 -d /path/to/your/site

-*But what about Python?* I cannot withhold the simplest way to serve the current working directory on OSX:
+*What about Python?* I cannot withhold the simplest way to serve the current working directory on OSX:

     sudo python -m SimpleHTTPServer 80

-[Python](https://www.python.org/) is preinstalled on OSX and I should use it more often—not only in [LLDB](http://lldb.llvm.org/) once in a blue moon.
+[Python](https://www.python.org/) is preinstalled on OSX; I should use it more often—not only in [LLDB](http://lldb.llvm.org/) once in a blue moon.